Simran-Jit-Singh/Cucumber-Ruby/README.md

 # Cucumber-Ruby

-This project is designed to to implement wrapper Api over yahoo wather report api https://developer.yahoo.com/weather/.
+This project is designed to to implement wrapper API over yahoo wather report api https://developer.yahoo.com/weather/.
 The wrapper API is written in ruby scripting language.
 Sinatra is used to start the script and run it as a service on port 6001.

 Parameters for post API